tengcharmaine/tp/docs/DeveloperGuide.md

 **Potential Issues With Current Feature**

-Existing features require the users to manually ass the age of contacts.
+Existing features require the users to manually enter the age of contacts.
 For example, `add n\John Doe p\12345678 e\johndoe@mail.com i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25`.
-However, it if very cumbersome for users to edit the age of their contact individually through the `edit` command.
+However, it is very cumbersome for users to edit the age of their contact individually through the `edit` command.

 **Proposed Enhancements**

-In order to allow to save the time of our users, we will adding in a new field called `DOB` which Date of Birth in the form of `DD/MM/YYYY`.
+In order to allow GPs to save the time of our users, we will adding in a new field called `DOB` which Date of Birth in the form of `DD/MM/YYYY`.
-`age` of the contacts will thus be derived from their `DOB` with referenced to the current year which we are in.
+`age` of the contacts will thus be derived from their `DOB` with reference to the current year which we are in.
 Hence, streamlining the contact management process.

 **Examples**